Azure/Mission-Critical/docs/design-methodology/Deployment-Testing.md

 **Development Environments**

-- Development environments will typically not share the same reliability, capacity, and security requirements as the production AlwaysOn environment.
+- Development environments will typically not share the same reliability, capacity, and security requirements as the production Mission-Critical environment.

 - Given the reduced scale, reliability, and security requirements of a development environment, they can more easily coexist within a single subscription.